vaxdata22/Zillow-Rapid-API-end-to-end-ETL-data-pipeline-by-Airflow-on-EC2/README.md

 5. Code Editor (I used VSCode) for connecting to EC2 instance to create code (DAG file) on Airflow

 6. Apache Airflow for orchestration (authoring of the ETL workflow via DAG) & services connections

+7. Good knowledge and skills in data analytics and visualization on Amazon QuickSight tool

-7. Perseverance to troubleshoot and resolve errors and failures, read logs, rebuild components, etc
+8. Perseverance to troubleshoot and resolve errors and failures, read logs, rebuild components, etc
 <br><br>

 ## STEPS OF THE WORKFLOW